Presence is a powerful thing…

 Ideal Presence

-Both mental and physical presence are crucial to healthy relationship building. you can’t have just one or the other.
+Both mental and physical presence are crucial to healthy relationship building.
+You can’t have just one or the other.

 Thus, ideal presence is when we are both physically together and mentally engaged in the same event or conversation in the same moment.